Color Vision Deficiency (CVD) Simulator

 Ever wondered how someone experiencing CVD perceives colors?
 This is exactly what my final Design Challenge for UCR's Overview of Bioengineering course aims to explain.

-I even learned how to solder one of the components I needed to buy, namely the RGB TCS34725 sensor!
+This challenge turned into an interdisciplinary engineering experience, during which I even learned how to solder one of the components I needed to buy, namely the RGB TCS34725 sensor!
 Thank you Dr. Grover and UCR's Creat'R Lab Makerspace for the soldering and circuitry help!